vibe-project/vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha1/reference/index.md

 </div>

 ### Accessing Platform-Specific Object
-In any case, platform-specific objects like HTTP request and WebSocket underlie a socket and sometimes you need to access those objects, for example to get/set some attributes from a session where a socket is associated.
+In any case, platform-specific objects like HTTP request and WebSocket underlie a socket and sometimes you need to access those objects, for example to get some attributes from a session where a socket is associated.
 Then you can access them using `unwrap(Class<?> clazz)`.

 _Accessing HttpSession on Atmosphere._